Know the one thing that makes Innocent Drink’s Twitter marketing such a winner? It’s their humorous marketing approach.

 This tweet in itself got a lot of appreciation over at Twitterverse.
 Why?
 Because of the way the Twitter team acknowledged their mistakes – a very human thing to do.

 This is crucial to improve your business according to your audience’s preferences.
 Equally important is the fact that it shows their audience they value their opinions.

 Here’s an example:

-Twitter made the most of the situation and made a fun tweet without directly offending its competitors.
+A good example of this is when the Facebook family including Instagram and WhatsApp went down back then, Twitter made the most of the situation with a fun tweet without directly offending its competitors.